 Residencies, Retreats & Opportunities

-Following on from the success of our pilot Irish Writers Centre (IWC) Evolution Programme last year, and in keeping with Goal 1 of our new 2022-2026 Strategy, we are delighted to announce the return of the Evolution Programme 2022-2023.
+Following on from the success of the two previous Evolution programmes the Irish Writers Centre (IWC), and in keeping with Goal 1 of our 2022-2026 Strategy, is delighted to announce the return of the Evolution Programme for 2023-2024.
 This programme will provide support for professional writers to advance their craft and career with confidence and resilience.

 The Evolution Programme (EP) is an opportunity for published writers resident on the island of Ireland to avail of a series of sustained supports, which are partly tailored to their specific needs.
 The suite of supports will include bespoke career development with professional editorial, practical or creative support by way of a mentor.
 Attendance and/or participation clinics, literary events and self-selected IWC writing courses are further options.
 The 10 successful writers will participate in a monthly knowledge-sharing peer support forum and be allocated an IWC team liaison person to support them individually in building their own programme of supports.